 In that circle was Bryan Singer, producer and director of the ongoing series of ‘X-Men’, and former investor of the DEN.
-In ‘An Open Secret’, we hear Michael Egan’s story, who accused Singer, in 2014, of drugging and raping him when he was an aspiring aspor.
-The same year, another man – remaining anonymous – filed a lawsuit against Singer and his producer Gardy Goddard, for sexual assault.
+In ‘An Open Secret’, Michael Egan tells his story : he accuses Singer of drugging and raping him when he was an aspiring actor.
+Another man – remaining anonymous – filed a lawsuit in 2014 against Singer and his producer Gardy Goddard, for sexual assault.
 Both accusations ended up being withdrawn.

 “A kid that wants to speak out and say what happened to them, beyond their family, would truly have to give up their carreer”, says a mother of child actors interviewed in the documentary.
-It’s harder to speak out as a man, because a man is not supposed to be a victim, especially a coming-of-age man.
+And it’s probably harder to speak out as a man, because a man is not supposed to be a victim, especially at coming of age.

-Whether they’re male or female, abused victims hit the wall of solidarity and complicity of people in power in Hollywood.
-Because in the first place, a good number of people chose that path in order to be in that position of being able to have sex with pretty people.
-On a smaller more local scale, this is what revealed a sexual harassment scandal this summer at the Cinefamily, an arty indie theater in West Hollywood frequented by Snoop Dogg, Flying Lotus and the like.
-The founder apparently said once that he started the arthouse to get laid.
+Whether they’re male or female, the victims hit the wall of solidarity and complicity between people in power in Hollywood.
+In the first place, a good number of them chose that path in order to be in the position of being able to have sex with beautiful people.
+This is literally what the founder of a local art cinema on Fairfax Avenue, in Los Angeles, said, before founding himself in a sexual harassment scandal that led to the closing down of Cinefamily, in the summer of 2017.

-And in order to please people, you don’t put them in jail.
-Most of the people accused of sexual assault and rape in the industry are free, and still working.
-Polanski is comfortably on the run, making movies ; Bill Cosby was lucky enough to have a mistrial declared last June, Bryan Singer made his victims drop their case, Collins-Rector is supposedly living a reclusive life in an apartment in Antwerp, still hoping to get rich, and Weinstein, who resigned from his company, seems to be free as a bird… Not to mention that the story that exposed him was written by the son of Woody Allen, a celebrated director whose adopted daughter accused him of molestation when she was seven years old.
+Maybe that’s a sign of some immanent justice.
+But justice through the justice system is really rare in these cases.
+Most of the individuals accused of sexual assault and rape in the industry are free and still working.
+Of course, the problem of getting evidence is more difficult.
+But even in the case of a guilty plea, people can escape.
+Polanski is rather comfortably on the run, making movies.
+Bill Cosby was lucky enough to have a mistrial declared last June, Bryan Singer made his victims drop their case, Collins-Rector is supposedly living a reclusive life in an apartment in Antwerp, still hoping to get rich, and Weinstein, who resigned from his company, is still walking free…